Updated: September 2020

 - Remind reception to mention it to all clients as they pay.
 And why not add it to your salon voicemail message?

-Effective autumn offers without cutting salon prices
+Effective autumn salon offers without cutting your prices

 When your team are idle this autumn put them to work wowing your clients with treatment extras that cost you peanuts.
 And forget about discounts which just reduce the money going into your till.